dosimple/workspace.vim/readme.md

 # workspace.vim

-This plugin tries to emulate i3wm workspace.
-Vim tabpages are (ab)used to represent workspaces.
-The main purpose of this plugin is to make large number of buffers easily manageable, by dividing them into workspaces.
+The main purpose of this plugin is to make it easier to manage large number of buffers by letting the user keep them grouped separately in workspaces.
+Similar to i3wm workspaces holding different windows.

+* Each tabpage represents a workspace.
 * It's like each workspace has it's own buffer list.
+* Workspaces are numbered starting with 1, like tabpages, but a workspace number wouldn't change as other workspaces are opened and closed.
 * Third party buffer switchers should work as is.

 ## Usage